DaltonCole/southwesties/covid-restrictions/index.md

 ## COVID Restrictions

-Updated: September 1, 2021
+Updated: April 19, 2021

-Abiding by state guidelines and facility requirements of Lloyd Show Dance Center, all SouthWesties ABQ event held at Lloyd Shaw Dance center will be requiring proof of vaccination for attendance.
-Masks remain mandatory as well, and must be worn by all attendees to SouthWesties events during the duration of the lesson and dance.
+Abiding by facility requirements of Lloyd Show Dance Center, all SouthWesties ABQ event held at Lloyd Shaw Dance center require proof of vaccination for attendance.
+Wearing a mask is optional.

-All masks must be worn properly, in which the mask covers both the mouth and the nose.
-Masks must not contain noticeable holes or vents.
-If a SouthWesties ABQ official or volunteer determines that the mask does not meet our standards, we will provide a replacement, free of charge, that the individual can wear.

-Any person that does not follow the mandate will be asked to leave and can return to any subsequent SouthWesties events provided they are willing to follow all future regulations.

 In order to demonstrate that a person is vaccinated, a SouthWesties ABQ official or volunteer must be shown either